0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 Facebook creates an illusion of choice, but by shaping the menus we pick from, it hijacks the way we perceive our choices and replaces them with new ones that aren’t in our best interests but serve the interests of Facebook.
 (Harris, 2016).

-Facebook Likes, status updates, and pages we visit is "more reliable" in predicting mental illness.
+Facebook Likes, status updates, and pages we visit are "more reliable" in predicting mental illness.
 (Reynolds, 2016).

-Facebook uses intermittent variable rewards, used in slot machines to maximize addictiveness by linking an action we take (pull-to-refresh) and a random reward (e.g. new posts!).
+Facebook uses intermittent variable rewards, used in slot machines to maximize addictiveness, by linking an action we take (pull-to-refresh) and a random reward (e.g. new posts!).
 (Harris, 2016).

 Facebook convinces us that we're missing out on something important, when in reality we’re not.
 (Harris, 2016).